-There are many places in Maryland and Washington DC for stinging insects to build nests.
+There are many places in Maryland for stinging insects to build nests.
 Where they choose to build their nest depends on their species:

 Yellow jackets are typically ground-nesters though some will build above-ground nests on houses and buildings, or in bushes and trees with low-hanging limbs.